Year-Round Mold Allergy Symptom Relief

 Mold Allergy Treatment & Testing in St. Louis, MO

-Mold allergy treatment and testing in St. Louis is available by Dr. Sonia Cajigal, a board-certified allergist and immunologist.
+Mold allergy treatment and testing in St. Louis are available by Dr. Sonia Cajigal.
+She is a mold allergy specialist and a board-certified allergist and immunologist.
 She specializes in indoor and outdoor mold allergies to get you symptom relief.
-Contact us today to schedule your visit!
+If you suspect an allergy to mold, contact us today to schedule your visit!

 “This office was amazing!
 I am so very impressed.
 I have never had such a thorough doctor.
 The office staff was great too.
 Dr. Cajigal made sure to lay everything out on the table of what could be the cause of my symptoms.
 She was so helpful.”

 Molds are fungal growths that release microscopic spores into the air.
 These spores are responsible for mold allergies in individuals that are allergic.
 Mold exposure can occur outdoors or indoors, which is why it’s important to be mindful of your environment if you have a mold allergy or suspect that you have an allergy to mold.
 Mold persists in damp, humid, and cool environments especially in decaying plant matter, which is relatively common in St. Louis Missouri’s wetter seasons.

 Outside mold allergies can be from felled leaves, grass clippings, compost piles, uncut grass fields, and rotting or wet wood.
 Outdoor mold allergens are least prevalent in the Missouri winter and become more prevalent as temperatures warm again.

 Indoors mold allergies are typically from mold that grows in your basement, in your bathroom, in the cabinet under your sink, and in other damp areas of your home, school, or workplace, triggering allergic reactions that persist year-round.
 If your home is susceptible to mold, spores may also be found in dust, especially near damp areas.